 5. Consider moving to a microservices environment

 Most organizations migrate to the cloud environment from on-premises without modifying them.
-Because they feel that this can be a fast and cost-saving option, but it may lead to moving on-premises inefficiencies to the cloud, leading to runaway costs.
+They feel that this can be a fast and cost-saving option, but it may lead to moving on-premises inefficiencies to the cloud, leading to runaway costs.

-You can save lots of time and funds to move from legacy applications to microservices based architecture.
+You can save a lot of time and funds by moving from legacy applications to microservices-based architecture.
 You can partially move some elements to the cloud, considering limited resources.
 You can make incremental design changes to eliminate inefficiencies that could increase cloud waste.

 6. Use heat maps to understand what’s going on in your system